gusutabopb/aioinflux/README.rst

 ``DatetimeIndex``.
 Also, any column whose ``dtype`` is ``object`` will be converted to a string representation.

-A typical DataFrame input should look something like the following:
+A typical dataframe input should look something like the following:

 .. code:: text